 Organizations vary in their structure and the structure is decided by the type of business an organization is involved in, leadership style of the founder, owner etc.

-What is Decentralized Organisation?
+What is Decentralizing an Organisation?

-As the name suggests, a decentralized organization is one where the decision making authority is not solely in the hands of a particular group or figure but with multiple people at multiple levels of the hierarchy.
+As the name suggests, a decentralizing an organization is one where the decision making authority is not solely in the hands of a particular group or figure but with multiple people at multiple levels of the hierarchy.
 In this type of an organization, most of the decisions are made by middle level or lower level employees rather than being made by the top management, as is the case with centralised organizations.

 The designations and hierarchy in both centralised and decentralized organizations might be the same but the levels at which decisions are taken differ greatly.

-Advantages of having a decentralized organization.
+Advantages of having a decentralizing an organization or company.

 Employees are empowered in the organization to take the initiative to ideate and make decisions that will benefit the organization.
 This will make them better employees and probable leaders for the future.
 The culture of decision making will be ingrained in them right from the lower levels of employment.
 This will also give them an opportunity to put their learning into some constructive use and implement their own ideas.

-Emergencies can be tackled much better in a decentralized organization.
+Emergencies can be tackled much better in a decentralizing an organization.
 The pace at which businesses work these days is tremendous and anything can go wrong at any part of the world.
 In crisis situations it is best to empower local groups to tackle the situation rather than escalation it to a centralised level which will take lots of time.

 Expanding a business becomes much easier when local groups or individuals are empowered to take decisions.
 Each geography has its own set of considerations that need to be taken into account and a lot of work goes into expansion.